selimslab/selimslab.github.io/_NOTES/philosophy/all-is-one.md

 Dark and light

-They define and complete each other, sides of the same coin
+They define and complete each other, they are sides of the same coin

 Now our minds are one

+☯